kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

 in the resource pool will need access to shared storage, such as VSAN in order to be able to make use of MachineDeployments and high-availability control planes.

-To use PVs, your cluster needs support for Cloud Native Storage (CNS), which is available in **vSphere 6.7 Update 3** and later.
+To use PersistentVolumes (PV), your cluster needs support for Cloud Native Storage (CNS), which is available in **vSphere 6.7 Update 3** and later.
 CNS relies on a shared datastore, such as VSAN.

 In addition, to use clusterctl, you should have a SSH public key that will be inserted into the node VMs for